|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Until at least 1947, Peleliu remained in use as an airfield.
 On July 1, 1947 the Marine garrison on Peleliu was disesablished with the last twenty-one Marines (20 enlisted and one officer) were transfered to Koror.

 Still in use today as Peleliu Airport for light aircraft only.

 "Pulverized, hard-packed coral and weeds down the middle of the single remaining runway, weeds on the sides, and the rest is jungle.
 Many of the roads that we built after taking over the island are still in existence, bordered by jungle.
 No structures related to airfield operations still exist except as ruins in the jungle.
 Belau Air had a twin-engine Islander and a Cessna 182, I think, that they operated into this strip for several years.
 But now all they have is a Bell 206 Jet Ranger, so except for cars and vans driving up and down the runway, there's not much pressure to prevent the weeds and jungle from taking over the rest of the strip."

-One of fifteen Japanese tanks that defended the island, abandoned missing the turret
+One of seventeen Japanese tanks that defended the island, abandoned missing the turret

 Taki - The History of Battles of IJA Tanks Part I (Peleliu)

 Honolulu Star Bulletin "Last Marines Withdrawn From Peleliu" July 17, 1947 page 7